 Again, one of the purposes behind organizing all these components into layers is to zero in on the different functions of the various protocols.
 For example, application protocols, which are included in all of the above models, are what transform/present the data in such a way that a typical user can understand it.

 - Simple Object Access Protocol (SOAP)

 In an ideal world, any protocol in this application layer should be able to communicate with any other protocol.

 Network layer protocols, which allow devices in an IoT network to communicate with each other, can include:

 And so on.
 Again, in an ideal IoT system, any of these protocols should be compatible with any other protocols in this layer.

 What protocols do IoT-qualified devices use?

-IoT protocols and standards are broadly classified into two separate categories.
+In essence, IoT protocols and standards are broadly classified into two separate categories.
 These are:

 - IoT data protocols (Presentation / Application layers)

 - Network protocols for IoT (Datalink / Physical layers)